stereopickle/Tanzanian_water_pump_classificationn/README.md

 Exploratory Data Analysis

+After cleaning up the missing values and typos, we proceeded to the data analysis.
+Starting with our target class which was heavily class imbalanced.
+We will be predicting a multi-class problem, so making sure the model is not biased in our models now will save a lot of time an money in the real world and more accurately help us predict the minority.

-After cleaning up the missing values and typos, we proceeded to a closer analysis of the features as with 40 original columns, we needed to make sure there weren't features that were too similar.
+ Once we the target was assessed, the proceeded to analyzing our features as with 39 original columns, we needed to make sure there weren't features that were too similar, cutting down on uncessesary ones also helped to make our models when taken into the computational load.
 For many colums like waterpoint_type, waterpoint_type_group, and waterpoint_type_class the features were almost exact with some additional breakdowns included.
 After looking at heatmaps between them, we were better able to decide which features were most informative for the prediction.

 The location data provided led us to engineer features that included distances to basins and local government authorities.
 We also paired down some location data such as wards and subvillages to try to filter out some noise.